xigh/go-lingrad/README.md

 ## Usage

-The small utility here has been written to test the gradient code.
+The small utility (main.go) here has been written to test the gradient code.
 It draws a gradient and save it to a png file.
 Its usage is quite simple:

 ```